Your future at the University of Tasmania starts here.

-To assist you through the application process, we've provided further information on registering, preparing and submitting your application and the process to appoint the most suitable candidate.
-We've also included some troubleshooting tips if you need.
+To help you through the application process, we've combined useful information on registering, preparing and submitting your application, as well as our process of appointing candidates.
+We've also included some frequently asked questions.

 - Enter your personal details into the form.